 - Money as you Grow has 20 things kids need to know to live financially smart lives, developed by the Youth Subcommittee of the President’s Advisory Council on Financial Capability.

-- PBS Kids It’s My Life is a great site money site for kids, the section on money management is especially good.
+- PBS Kids It’s My Life is a great site money site for kids; the section on money management is incredibly useful.

 Online Allowance Trackers Apps/Websites

 Teach your child that money can be enjoyed by having kids save up and purchase things for themselves by using an online allowance tracker.
 Here are a few to choose from:

 - ThreeJars is a website that helps kids sort allowance money into virtual save, spend, and share “jars.”
 Puts allowance online, so it’s’s easy for your kids to track it, teaching them responsible money management

 - Moneytrail is a free, online system for monitoring allowance and credit between kids and parents.